High Quality Waterjet Cut Parts

-Waterjet cutting, also known as water jet or abrasive jet cutting, is one of Xometry's fabrication processes.
+Waterjet cutting, also known as water jet or abrasive waterjet cutting, is one of Xometry's fabrication processes.
 It directs a high-pressure jet of water and an abrasive substance to cut materials for industrial applications such as machine part manufacturing.
 Modern water jet cutters are controlled by CNC (Computer Numerical Control) systems running G-code to position the water jet nozzle and increase accuracy.
-Important benefits of water jet cutting with an abrasive substance include the ability to cut metals without increasing the material surface temperature and compromising internal structure of the material (no Heat Affected one, or HAZ); the ability to cut sharp corners, holes, and complex shapes with small inner radii; fast turnaround rates; and minimal material waste thanks to the precise cutting and the narrowness of the nozzle.
+Important benefits of waterjet cutting with an abrasive substance include the ability to cut metals, plastics, foam, composites, and more without increasing the material surface temperature and compromising the internal structure of the material (no Heat Affected one, or HAZ); the ability to cut sharp corners, holes, and complex shapes with small inner radii; fast turnaround rates; and minimal material waste thanks to the precise cutting and the narrowness of the nozzle.

-Our waterjet cutting services offer a cost-effective and on-demand solution for your manufacturing needs.
-Sheet metal fabrication services range from low-volume prototype to high-volume production runs.
+Our custom water cutting service offers a cost-effective and on-demand solution for your manufacturing needs.
+Xometry's sheet cutting and sheet metal cutting services range from low-volume prototypes to high-volume production runs.
 Xometry also offers a laser cutting service and a plasma cutting service.

 You can get an instant quote from a 3D CAD file or DXF file in our Instant Quoting Engine.